rust-lang/prev.rust-lang.org/faq.md

 #### How do I do dynamic Rust library loading?

-Importing dynamic libraries in Rust is done using [`std::dynamic_lib`](https://doc.rust-lang.org/std/dynamic_lib/index.html).
-Note that this entire module is currently marked unstable, and that a number of things may change in the current implementation.
+Importing dynamic libraries in Rust can be with [libloading](https://crates.io/crates/libloading), which provides a cross-platform system for dynamic linking.

 #### Why doesn't [http://crates.io](http://crates.io) have namespaces?